Beliavsky/Fortran-tools-on-GitHub/README.md

 [f90wrap](https://github.com/jameskermode/f90wrap): Fortran 90 to Python interface generator with derived type support, by jameskermode et al.

+[shroud](https://github.com/LLNL/shroud): creates a Fortran or Python interface to a C or C++ library, from LANL.
+It can also create a C API for a C++ library.

 ### Parallel Programming
 [hipfort](https://github.com/ROCmSoftwarePlatform/hipfort): Fortran Interface For GPU Kernel Libraries